JerryCBH/159261-project/app/HookshotHeroes/README.md

 With each triumph over enemies and the acquisition of precious loot, she inches closer to the ultimate prize.
 Driven by unwavering bravery, Lidia's quest for glory unfolds as she unravels the depths of the dungeons, leaving an indelible mark upon the annals of Eldoria's history.

-The game can be launched from IntelliJ IDE by electing the "Run" configuration and pressing the green Run button.
+The game can be launched from IntelliJ IDE by selecting the "Run" configuration and pressing the green Run button.
 Alternatively, the game JAR file artifact can be built from the IDE and then run the command:

 ```shell